General Business & Commerce

 |Race/Ethnicity||Number of Grads|

-General Business appeals to people across the globe.
-About 7.4% of those with this major are international students.
+Americans aren’t the only ones with an interest in General Business.
+About 6.3% of those with this major are international students.

 How Much Do General Business & Commerce Majors Make?